Sonberg/Wordsmith/README.md

 ### Develop
 1. Navigate to Wordsmith.Web folder with terminal
-2. Ensure Node 16 is installad using NVM (Node version manager)
+2. Ensure Node 16 is installed using NVM (Node version manager)
 3. Run `nvm use` to change version in NVM
 4. Run `npm run dev` in terminal